Judge approves public release of Baltimore Catholic church sex abuse report with redactions

 Survivors, attorneys and advocates for the survivors have been pushing the courts to release the report to the public.

+"You have to ask yourself, the church didn't just turn a blind eye," Lorenz said.
+"They helped these people."

-In his previous ruling, Judge Taylor said releasing the report is in the interest of justice, partly because the "only form of justice that may now be available is a public reckoning."
-He gave the attorney general a March 13 deadline to submit a list of proposed redactions.
+In his previous ruling, Taylor said releasing the report is in the interest of justice, partly because the "only form of justice that may now be available is a public reckoning."

+"This will help us say that shame, that guilt, that fear doesn't belong in me," Lorenz said.
+"It belongs at the foot of the church and it will help us move that fear, that guilt, that shame and put it where it belongs because it doesn't belong on us."

 for more features.